ramnreddy/retail-billing-service/README.md

 Write a program in a programming language of your choice with test cases such that given a bill, it finds the net payable amount

 ------------------------------------
+### UML
+- Use case diagram & UML class diagram are located at project root folder
 ### Required Tech Stack to run the application
 - Java 1.8
 - Gradle 4.8